-Just like other animals, bees can contract viruses from parasites like mites.
-A virus of particular significance is the Deformed Wing Virus (DWV) which has been causing epidemics in western honey bee populations.
-As the name suggests, DWV causes pupae to be born with deformed wings, but it can also lead to other defects including a shortened abdomen, and cuticle discoloration of adult bees.
-Bees that survive often die soon after pupation, causing the colony to collapse.
-In 2017, Dr Nováček helped analyse data to create a detailed 3D picture of the structure of virus.
+Just like other animals, bees can contract viruses from parasites such as mites.
+A virus of particular significance is the Deformed Wing Virus (DWV), which has been causing epidemics in Western honey bee populations.
+As the name suggests, DWV causes pupae to develop with deformed wings - but it can also lead to other defects, including a shortened abdomen and cuticle discolouration in adult bees.
+Bees with DWV often die soon after pupation, causing colonies to collapse.
+In 2017, Dr Nováček of the Central European Institute of Technology (CEITEC) in the Czech Republic helped to analyse data to create a detailed 3D picture of the DWV structure.

-To produce a treatment for the Deformed Wing Virus scientists first need to identify a target.
-This is where cryo-electron microscopy, and Dr Nováček, come in.
-By producing a model of the virus on an atomic scale, cryo-EM can be used to identify the best molecular structures to target.
-The team of researchers have not only ruled out some parts of the structure based on the chemical properties, but they have also identified a potential target for treatment – the ‘P domain’.
-This domain is needed for the virus to enter a host cell, therefore, is a suitable target for an antiviral treatment.
+To develop a treatment for the Deformed Wing Virus, scientists first need to identify a target - this is where cryo-electron microscopy and Dr Nováček come in.
+By producing an atomic-scale model of the virus, cryo-EM can be used to identify the best molecular structures for a therapeutic target.
+The team of researchers not only ruled out some parts of the DWV structure based on their chemical properties, but also identified a potential site for treatment: the ‘P domain’.
+As this domain is needed for the virus to enter a host cell, it is a suitable target for an antiviral treatment.

-Interpreting information about the structure of biological molecules often requires lots of time from experts.
-As well as cryo-EM, scientists also use Nuclear Magnetic Resonance (NMR) to determine the location of atoms in a molecule and generate a model.
-It works well for smaller molecules but there is a problem; larger molecules (like proteins) require up to 10 different readings to be analysed by an expert.
+Interpreting information about the structure of biological molecules often requires a lot of time from experts.
+As well as cryo-EM, scientists also use nuclear magnetic resonance (NMR) spectroscopy to determine the location of atoms in a molecule and generate a model.
+NMR is relatively straightforward when studying small molecules, but larger molecules (like proteins) can require up to 10 different readings to be analysed by an expert.